lucyZihanZ/Python_September_Bootcamp/README.md

 1.**StockMarket Class**: It has a method named advance_one_day which simulates the stock market for one day.
 If the price of a stock drops below $0.01, you will no longer be able to trade it, and the number of shares of that stock in your portfolio will become 0.It has a method named get_stock_prices which returns the current stock price.

-2.**Portfolio Class**: Attributes: -cash: the amount of money you currently have. -stocks: number of different stocks you currently own.
-Methods:
+2.**Stock Class**: Attributes: -cash: the amount of money you currently have. -stocks: number of different stocks you currently own.
 3.**Portfolio Class**:
    - This class is provisws as-is.
 DO NOT modify this class.
    - **Attributes**: